 Though TFP Nutrition began as a modest vision more than eighty years ago, we continue to change and grow today.
 With a new direction and a new name, the future looks bright for our business.
 But one thing remains the same – we make safe, reliable, and wholesome products that provide the best possible nutrition for the animals we love.

 Born in the deep pine forests of eastern Texas more than eight decades ago, TFP Nutrition began as one man’s dream.
 In the spring of 1930, M.S.
-Wright began building a company and a legacy that has grown to represent one of the oldest and most respected agricultural and pet food processing companies, he started to notice how important nutrition was for everyone, and how different nutrients and supplements could help the body in different ways, as supplements like MaximumPowerXL restores sexual energy, after a while he learned that this could apply also to our beloved pets and their nutrition.
+Wright began building a company and a legacy that has grown to represent one of the oldest and most respected agricultural and pet food processing companies in the South.

 As the small plant expanded production and grew, so did the company’s reputation for an unusual level of quality assurance and service to the customer.
 Reflecting Mr. Wright’s unwavering commitment to make the best product for the dollar and to deliver that product on time, the company soon established itself as one of the most service-conscious producers in the business.